-I recently read Justine Larbalestier’s LIAR (Bloomsbury, September 29, 2009) and Libba Bray’s GOING BOVINE (Delacorte, September 22, 2009) back to back.
+I recently read two contemporary young adult books back to back: Justine Larbalestier’s LIAR (Bloomsbury, September 29, 2009) and Libba Bray’s GOING BOVINE (Delacorte, September 22, 2009).
 Both books are similar in that they blur the line of “reality” and leave the reader wondering what really “happened” and what didn’t.
 The reason for the gratuitous quotation marks (lest anyone accuse them of being unnecessary) is: this is fiction.
 Technically, none of it is real.

 But even with fiction, the reader tends to assume that most things they read are true.
 Just like Micah says in LIAR, people expect truth, they need it.
 They want to believe.
 Similarly, readers want to believe a narrator, especially a first person one.

-That’s what makes an intentionally unreliable narrator like LIAR’s Micah — who revels in the falsehoods she spins, sometimes with (dubious, perhaps) apology, oftentimes without — so challenging and so delicious.
+That’s what makes an intentionally unreliable narrator like LIAR’s Micah so challenging and so delicious.
+She revels in the falsehoods she spins, sometimes with (dubious, perhaps) apology, oftentimes without.
 In the case of Cameron, from GOING BOVINE, his unreliability isn’t necessarily a choice, seeing as his brain is quickly deteriorating from the variant Creutzfeltd Jakob virus, or mad cow disease.
 Nonetheless, his view of the world is extremely skewed.
 Both narrators spend their arcs in the messy gray area between what might be happening in a realistic, linear plot and what they insist is the true story.

-Two such similar books — that question truth and reality and how easily these things can be manipulated in a reader’s experience of fiction — coming out in the same month makes me think that we might be entering a new phase of postmodernism in YA literature.
+Two such similar contemporary young adult books coming out in the same month makes me think that we might be entering a new phase of postmodernism in realistic YA literature.
 These books don’t just tell a story, they comment on the medium of the storytelling, on the life inside the story and outside of it, on reality itself, for both the characters and the reader.
 Postmodernism, in terms of literary criticism, refers to art that is self-conscious, self-referential.
 Metafiction, also at play here, means fiction that never lets the reader forget that they’re reading something somebody made up.